sncosmo/sncosmo/docs/index.rst

 dealing with various supernova models as easy as possible, while still being completely extensible.
 It is built on NumPy, SciPy and AstroPy.

+At the core of the library is a class (and subclasses) for representing supernova models: A model is essentially a spectroscopic time series that may vary as a function of one or more parameters.
+Simulation, fitting and typing can all be naturally built on this core functionality.

 Example Usage
 -------------